 You do not live in a hotel or a motel or you have lived in a rooming house for more than 3 months.

 If you live in a hotel or motel or you have lived in a rooming house for less than 3 months, you cannot use the fact that there are bad conditions to prevent an eviction.

 The Conditions Can Be Repaired without Your Moving Out

 If the landlord claims the conditions cannot be repaired without your moving out, you can argue that you should be able to move back in after the repairs are made.

 Paying What You Owe

-If you have been discriminated against, you may use the violation of the discrimination laws as a defense to an eviction, even if you are being evicted for a reason that the landlord says is your fault.109 See Chapter 7: Discrimination for a detailed description about illegal discrimination.
+If you have been discriminated against, violation of the discrimination laws is a defense to an eviction, even if you are being evicted for a reason that the landlord says is your fault.124 See Chapter 7: Discrimination for a detailed description about illegal discrimination.

-If you are being evicted for non-payment of rent, you would have a defense to the eviction if your landlord refused to accept an agency voucher sufficient to cover the full amount owed so long as it was offered to her within the time provided by law for "revival" of your tenancy.113 Similarly, it is illegal discrimination for a landlord to refuse to accept any federal or state rent subsidy and then evict you for non-payment of rent.114
+If you are being evicted for non-payment of rent, you would have a defense to the eviction if your landlord refused to accept an agency voucher sufficient to cover the full amount owed so long as it was offered to her within the time provided by law for "revival" of your tenancy.129 Similarly, it is illegal discrimination for a landlord to refuse to accept any federal or state rent subsidy and then evict you for non-payment of rent.130

 If you suspect that your landlord is discriminating against you, read Chapter 7: Discrimination for information about what other steps, in addition to raising discrimination as a defense to an eviction, you can take to protect yourself.